 - Makoto Niijima’s broken relationship with her sister.

-- The Phantom Thieves conquering the metaverse and defeating the God of Control.
+- The Phantom Thieves assembling one-by-one, then conquering the metaverse and defeating Yaldabaoth, the God of Control.

 I can literally hear a thousand eyes rolling as I type those words, and I am truly sorry for all of those that feel Makoto is in fact the best girl.
-(Your points are valid.)
-But if you break down the story by its basic elements, Ann shows up in the first reel, and her journey involving sexual abuse by a teacher which leads to the attempted suicide of her best friend Shiho is extremely powerful.
-You want to go with the simplest and most emotionally driven story arcs.
-Makoto has plenty to do.
-She needs to fix her relationship with her estranged sister and overcome her timid nature in the process.
+(Your points are extremely valid.)
+If you break down the story by its basic elements, Ann shows up in the first reel, and her journey involving sexual abuse by a teacher which leads to the attempted suicide of her best friend Shiho is very powerful.
+In story this complex, you want to utilize the simplest and most emotionally driven story arcs.
+Makoto as a character has plenty to do.
+She needs to fix her relationship with her semi-estranged sister and overcome her timid nature in the process.
 Of course, we can play around a bit with a love triangle between Ren, Ann and Makoto… but unlike the game where the Protagonist can participate in multiple romantic relationships, for our movie, Ren is going to be monogamous.
-He’s the good guy, and for a film series that’s going to ramp up the more upsetting elements of the game, our hero needs to be just that.
-I’ll also explain this reasoning a bit further as we progress.
+He’s the good guy, and for a film series that’s going to ramp up the more upsetting story elements of the game, our hero needs to be a good guy.
+(I’ll also explain more details of this reasoning a bit further as we progress.)

 THE FIRST FILM: PERSONA 5

 The film starts off pretty much exactly like the game.
-The opening shot of the absurdly giant Casino in the middle of Tokyo is brilliant.
+The eerily quiet opening shot of the absurdly giant Casino in the middle of Tokyo followed by the frantic chase sequence.
 In fact, all three films will open with panning wide shots of the Tokyo skyline in some form or another for visual consistency.